spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/usage.md

 ```

-This is sufficient to build the eventflow fragment, unit test using sbunit on
+This is sufficient to build the EventFlow fragment, unit test using SBUnit on
 a default environment and install the fragment to the local maven repository
 for use by other modules.

-A Spotfire Streaming Web flow fragment module has a packaging type of
+A TIBCO Streaming Web flow fragment module has a packaging type of
 **ep-sw-fragment**, a list of project dependencies and build rules.

 ``` xml